 Relax in your own little courtyard garden with the chatter of birds, the rustle of trees and wonderful views.
-Find homemade cake when you arrive, buy eggs from the hens when they’re laying.

 You’ve 30 acres of ancient woodland to explore and on the edge of the farm is Jackdaw Bridge, built by Brunel.
 From here, it’s a 15-minute walk to the local pub, or the canal towpath leads to lovely laid-back Stroud.
 Then it’s home to books, games, views, and your very own wood-fired hot tub.